games24x7-opensource/starlink-ota/api/README.md

 #### Steps
-To run the CodePush Server locally, follow these steps:
+To run the Starlink Server locally, follow these steps:
 1. Clone the CodePush Service repository.
 1. Create a `.env` file and configure the mandatory variables as outlined in the `ENVIRONMENT.md` file.
-1. Install dependencies by running `npm install`.
+1. Install dependencies by running `pnpm install`.
-1. Build the server by running `npm run build`.
+1. Build the server by running `pnpm run build`.
-1. Start the server by running `npm run start:env`.
+1. Start the server by running `pnpm run start:env`.

-By default, local CodePush server runs on HTTP.
-To run CodePush Server on HTTPS:
+By default, local Starlink Server runs on HTTP.
+To run Starlink Server on HTTPS:

 1. Create a `certs` directory and place `cert.key` (private key) and `cert.crt` (certificate) files there.
 2. Set environment variable [HTTPS](./ENVIRONMENT.md#https) to true.